The Rise and Fall of R&D Networks: Heterogeneity and homophily in R D alliances

-Assortativity is a network measure that identifies correlations between the centrality of a node and the centrality of its neighbors.
-Assortativity can be computed by using any measure of node centrality \citep[see e.g.][for a survey of centrality measures]{borgatti05:_centr}.
-However, in this study we use degree correlation, or \textit{average nearest-neighbor connectivity} \citep{pastor-satorras01:_dynam_correl_proper_inter,newman02:_assor_mixin_in_networ} as assortativity measure.
+One indicator of structural homophily traditionally used in the network literature is the degree of network assortativity, measured by the correlation in degree across partners \citep[\textit{assortativity mixing coefficient}; see][]{pastor-satorras01:_dynam_correl_proper_inter,newman02:_assor_mixin_in_networ}.
 A network is assortative if it is characterized by a positive correlation across the degrees of linked nodes.
-This implies that nodes tend to be connected to nodes with similar degree.
-At the other extreme, dissassortative networks have negative node degree correlation, i.e. nodes tend to be connected to nodes with dissimilar degree. \citet{newman03:_mixin_patter_in_networ} found that technological networks, such as the Internet, are disassortative while social networks, such as the network of scientific co-authorships, are assortative.
-However, R\&D networks can be assortative or disassortative, depending on the underlying topology of the network.
-For instance, \citet{ramasco04:_self_organ_of_collab_networ} develop models wherein agents establish links with most central actors in the network, and show that such a mechanism gives rise to disassortative networks.
-However, \citet{konig2010assortative} show that the same mechanism of search for high centrality can give rise to assortative networks if agents face limitations in the number of collaborations they are able to maintain.
+Assortative networks display high homophily as firms tend to be connected to firms with similar degree.
+At the other extreme, disassortative networks have negative degree-degree correlation, i.e. nodes tend to be connected to nodes with dissimilar degree. \citet{newman03:_mixin_patter_in_networ} finds that technological networks, such as the Internet, are disassortative while social networks, such as the network of scientific co-authorships, are assortative.

-To investigate assortativity-disassortativity in our R\&D networks, we use the assortativity mixing coefficient $r$ proposed by \citet{newman02:_assor_mixin_in_networ}.
-This quantity, as described by Eq. \ref{eq:assortativity_coeff}, is the Pearson correlation coefficient of the degrees at both ends of all links in the network:

-where $j_{i}$, $k_{i}$ are the degrees of the firms at the ends of the $i$-th link, with $i=1,...,M$.
-The coefficient $r$ ranges between $-1$ for a totally disassortative network to $1$ for a totally assortative network; a network in which links are formed randomly would exhibit $r=0$.
-We compute the assortativity mixing coefficient $r$ on both the pooled and the sectoral R\&D sub-networks.
-We follow the same procedure as in the previous section.
-The whole observation period is again divided into six sub-periods of 4 years each and all the observations of every firm's degree are taken together within each sub-period.
+We compute the assortativity mixing coefficient $r$, defined in \citet{newman03:_mixin_patter_in_networ}, on both the pooled and the sectoral R\&D sub-networks (see the Appendix for more details).
+Similar to the previous section, the whole observation period is divided into six sub-periods of 4 years each and all the observations of every firm's degree are taken together within each sub-period.
 The degree correlation coefficients are then computed for each sub-period.
 The results are reported in Table~\ref{table:assortativity}.